kagiko/vaultwarden-wiki/Pre-built-binaries.md

-bitwarden_rs doesn't currently provide standalone binaries as a separate download, but for platforms that have an Alpine-based Docker image available (currently x86-64 and ARMv7), you can extract standalone, statically-linked binaries from the official Docker images.
+vaultwarden doesn't currently provide standalone binaries as a separate download, but for platforms that have an Alpine-based Docker image available (currently x86-64 and ARMv7), you can extract standalone, statically-linked binaries from the official Docker images.
 Each Docker image also includes a matching web vault build (which is platform-independent).

 ## Extracting binaries with Docker installed

 Assuming you want to extract binaries for the platform you're running on:
 ```
-docker pull bitwardenrs/server:alpine
+docker pull vaultwarden/server:alpine
-docker create --name bwrs bitwardenrs/server:alpine
+docker create --name bwrs vaultwarden/server:alpine
-docker cp bwrs:/bitwarden_rs .
+docker cp bwrs:/vaultwarden .
 docker cp bwrs:/web-vault .
 docker rm bwrs
 ```

-If you want binaries for a different platform (for example, you only have Docker installed on your x86-64 machine, but you want to run bitwarden_rs on a Raspberry Pi), add the `--platform` option to the `docker pull` command:
+If you want binaries for a different platform (for example, you only have Docker installed on your x86-64 machine, but you want to run vaultwarden on a Raspberry Pi), add the `--platform` option to the `docker pull` command:
 ```
-docker pull --platform linux/arm/v7 bitwardenrs/server:alpine
+docker pull --platform linux/arm/v7 vaultwarden/server:alpine
 # Run remaining commands as above.
 # Note that the `docker create` command may print a message like:
 #   WARNING: The requested image's platform (linux/arm/v7) does not match the detected host platform (linux/amd64)